mkht/DSCR_Font/README.md

 ## ChangeLog
 ### v0.7.0
-+ Fix compatibility of Windows 10 1809 or later.
++ Fix compatibility with Windows 10 1809 or later.